geomob/geomob-website/_posts/2021-03-24-mar-24th-geomob-online-details.markdown

 ---

 Many thanks to everyone who attended the event.
 Here's our twitter thread [summary of the event](https://twitter.com/geomob/status/1375004881363288066).
-The videos from the event will be available  <a href="https://www.youtube.com/channel/UCI2eXLC6z4k4K9EvFcHfL5g">in our YouTube channel</a> shortly.
+The videos from the event are available  <a href="https://www.youtube.com/playlist?list=PL0O40c1c5Xt0DYOmluMfdKRs3kZtzYuNl">in our YouTube channel</a>.

 <div class="heading">Our speakers:</div>